Teminix/nodejs-express-logger/README.md

 app.listen(8080,'0.0.0.0');
 ```

-You can check you console everytime a request is made, it is logged with the following format(`$` is dynamic and variable name):
+You can check your console everytime a request is made, it is logged with the following format(`$` is dynamic and variable name):
 ```
 [$IP address]  <([$Date] [$time] [$weekday])>  {$request method => $request path}
 ```